xcat2/confluent-docs/docs/confluentdiscovery.md

     nodeattrib enc1 net.switchport=8 net.switch=r8e1

 By default, confluent will assume it can use SNMPv1/v2c, community string `public` to communicate with the switch.
-To use a different SNMP community string:
+To use a different SNMP community string, make sure the ethernet switch is defined as a node and set a value for secret.snmpcommunity:

     nodedefine r8e1 secret.snmpcommunity=otherpublic

-Or for SNMPv3:
+Or for SNMPv3, use secret.hardwaremanagementuser and hardwaremanagementpassword:

     nodedefine r8e1 secret.hardwaremanagementuser=snmpv3user secret.hardwaremanagementpassword=snmpv3password